aklycbt/PubRepoAklycbt/README.md

 #### 2. Back-end

 Port 4200 is used for listening to any server request.
-The request is routed ( i.e. _app.use('/', dataProcessRouter);_ ) to the associated API endpoint for processing with use of ExpressJS (i.e. _var express = require('express');_ ).
+The request is routed to the associated API endpoint ( i.e. _app.use('/', dataProcessRouter);_ ) for processing with use of ExpressJS (i.e. _var express = require('express');_ ).

-Static files are files that clients download from the server, such as image and .html files.
-These files are in general put inside a "PUBLIC" server sub-folder.
+Static files are files that clients download from the server, such as image, .css and .html files.
+These files are in general necessary for implementing a practical web application.
+They are normally put inside a "public" server sub-folder.
 ExpressJS, by default does not allow the serving of static files.
 It is needed to enable it using a built-in middleware.
 That is, _app.use(express.static('public'));_

 Mongoose is used for connecting to the _Timesheet_ database: _mongoose.connect('mongodb://127.0.0.1:27017/Timesheet')_